Legacy Documentation of Soo and Nyangi from John M. Weatherby’s Field Notes and Audio Recordings

 |Depositor||Samuel James Beer|

 |Funding Body||National Science Foundation|

 |Landing Page Handle||http://hdl.handle.net/2196/032185e4-d02f-47ef-9c41-dbfd8c12f0b6|

 This deposit contains recordings of speakers of Soo and Nyangi.
-The varieties of Soo represented are predominantly those spoken around Katabok near Mount Kadam and in Lea Valley on Mount Moroto.
-The Nyangi data comes from the vicinity of Lobalangit on the western slopes of the Nyangea Mountains, the last settlement where Nyangi was used as a language of daily communication.
-Soo and Nyangi, along with Ik, are the last surviving members of the Kuliak language family, which was likely spoken more broadly before the onset of increasingly close contact with Southern Nilotic languages such as Pokot and Eastern Nilotic languages such as Karimojong starting about 1000 years ago.
-The ascendency of Karimojong in the plains of present-day Karamoja led Kuliak cultures to take refuge in outlying mountainous areas, where all three are found today.
+The varieties of Soo represented are predominantly those spoken near the town of Katabok near Mount Kadam and in Lea Valley on Mount Moroto.
+The Nyangi data comes from the vicinity of Lobalangit on the western slopes of the Nyangea Mountains, the last settlement where Nyangi was used as the daily language of a community.
+Soo and Nyangi, along with Ik, are the last surviving members of the Kuliak language family, which was likely spoken more broadly before the onset of increasingly close contact with the Southern Nilotic language Pokot and the Eastern Nilotic language Karimojong starting about 1000 years ago.
+The ascendency of Karimojong in the plains of present-day Karamoja led speakers of Kuliak languages to take refuge in outlying mountainous areas, where all three are found today.
 Today, most Soo and Nyangi people speak either Pokot or Karimojong.

 Acknowledgement and citation

 Users of any part of the collection should acknowledge Samuel Beer as the principal investigator and John M. Weatherby as the data collector.
 Users should also acknowledge the National Science Foundation Documenting Endangered Languages program as the funder of the project.
 Individual speakers whose words and/or images are used should be acknowledged by name.
 Any other contributor who has collected, transcribed, or translated the data or was involved in any other way should be acknowledged by name.
 All information on contributors is available in the metadata.